Kondo screening and coherence in kagome local-moment metals: Energy scales of heavy fermions in the presence of flat bands: Results: Numerical and analytical

 using $D=6t$, in agreement with the numerical data in Fig.~\ref{fig:logTcoh_logJk}.

 The analysis makes clear that $\nc = 2/3$ is special because of the touching of a flat and a quadratically dispersing conduction band.
 This band touching is symmetry-protected so that, in the absence of an additional spin-orbit coupling, the two bands will always touch \cite{bergman08,kang20}.
-In the opposite case of a gap between a flat and a dispersing band, the asymptotic behavior of both $\TK$ and $\Tcoh$ would be perfectly symmetric w.r.t. the half-filled flat band, without a special power law at the edge.
+In the opposite case of a gap between a flat and a dispersing band, the asymptotic behavior of both $\TK$ and $\Tcoh$ would be perfectly symmetric with respect to the half-filled flat band, without a special power law at the edge.